-Term Definition Tender 4 Process The Capacity Investment Scheme Tender 4: National Electricity Market - Generation tender process.
-Tender Conditions The terms and conditions set out in Section 4 of these Tender Guidelines and such further terms and conditions that are otherwise imposed by the Australian Government or AEMO in respect of the Tender Process.
+Term Definition Tender Conditions The terms and conditions set out in Section 4 of these Tender Guidelines and such further terms and conditions that are otherwise imposed by the Australian Government or AEMO in respect of the Tender Process.
 Tender Documentation The documentation issued by or on behalf of the Australian Government regarding the Tender Process, including these Tender Guidelines, any Tender Process briefing materials, the Process Deed Poll and any Addenda, but does not include any final Project Document or any other contract document issued in connection with the documents listed in this definition.
-Tender Guidelines This document, including its schedules, attachments, appendices and any Addenda and the Tender Conditions.
+Tender Guidelines This document, including the Tender Conditions, the schedules, attachments and appendices to this document and any Addenda.
 Tender Round 5 The NSW Electricity Infrastructure Tender Round 5 process for South West Renewable Energy Zone access rights.
+TPCV Total Project Contract Value.
 Valid In respect of an STR, means valid in accordance with Part 7.e of the Shadow Economy Procurement Connected Policy.
 Validity Period The period of six calendar months, commencing from the Financial Value Bid Closing Date and Time, or such other period of time as may be notified by the Australian Government and agreed to by the Proponent (acting reasonably).
+Vic Victoria.
 WGE Act The Workplace Gender Equality Act 2012 (Cth).
 WGEA The Workplace Gender Equality Agency.
+Workplace Laws Has the meaning given to that term in the draft CISA.